 You’re thinking about starting a new career.
-Your dream job might be working in the outdoors.
-Or fighting fires.
-Or in a hospital.
+Your dream job might be working in the mountains.
+Or as a first responder with Search and Rescue.
+Or providing medical care in a hospital.
 Or maybe you want to instruct NOLS courses.

 Photo by Dan Zacks.

-Different jobs require different levels of training.
+Different job opportunities require different levels of training.
 Here are 7 types of jobs and the certifications you need to apply.

 Outdoor Recreation Leader/Summer Camp Staff